Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-A. Each LEA shall incorporate in the LEA plan submitted to the USOE annually, the prohibition of corporal punishment consistent with the law.
+(1) Each LEA shall incorporate in the LEA plan submitted to the Superintendent annually, the prohibition of corporal punishment consistent with the law.

-LEAs shall have in place, as part of their LEA special education plans, procedures or manuals, criteria and procedures for using appropriate behavior reduction intervention in accordance with state and federal law.
+(b) criteria and procedures for using appropriate behavior reduction intervention in accordance with federal and state law;

 students' rights, disciplinary problems, teachers